Street name change major step in struggle to decolonize Berlin | DW | 28.08.2020

 In the words of Berlin-based British-Ugandan writer Musa Okwonga, the major European colonial powers gathered at that conference "discussed how they might divide up Africa."
 The conference would also kickstart Germany's genocidal colonial forays in Namibia.

-While the M-word itself has overt racist connotations, it is also a reference to enslaved Africans who were brought to Germany in the 18th century as so-called "court moors" to work as servants or to entertain the Brandenburg electors and Prussian kings as musicians.
+The M-word's overt racist connotations further derive from the 18th century practice of bringing enslaved Africans to Germany as so-called "court moors" to work as servants or to entertain the Brandenburg electors and Prussian kings as musicians.
 "The street name given at the beginning of the 18th century transports this racist experience of violence against Black people in Berlin to the present day," writes historian Christian Kopp of Decolonize Berlin-Mitte.

 These slaves were mostly brought from the Brandenburg-Prussian colony in current day Ghana (then known as the Brandenburger Gold Coast) that existed from 1862 to 1720.